 Different bells and their effect on the sound

-We describe the characzeristics of the 3 main bell sizes kompakt, golden cut (medium) and wide.
+We describe the characteristics of the 5 bell sizes for valve horns, - Vienna Horn Size, kompakt, golden cut (medium), wide and Hollywood Sound.

 - Golden Cut (M): An elegant, clear, carrying tone.
 It has advantages in the high range over the wide bell.